000x999/000x999/README.md

     - Developing physics engines and game engines.
     -  Designing efficient data structures.
     -  Coding and researching optimizations for performance enhancements.
+    -  Robotics, NetPWNING, CyberSec and all things hardware related.
 - Mathematics: Passionate about linear algebra and its applications in computing.
 - Research Focus: Deep dives into advanced topics in computer science and mathematics, with ongoing research projects.
 - Goal: Leveraging mathematical concepts and modern programming techniques to solve complex problems and innovate within the field.